statisticsnorway/react-reference-app/README.md

 * Navigate to `http://localhost:8000/`

 ### Deploying to platform
-A repository name with the prefix `fe-` (**f**ront-**e**nd) will be automatically picked up by the platform if a Jenkinsfile is present and the team MOD P1 has read/write access to the repository.
+A repository name with the prefix `fe-` (**f**ront-**e**nd) will be automatically picked up by the platform if a **Jenkinsfile** is present and the team **MOD P1** has read/write access to the repository (because the Jenkins user is a member of that team).
 A build will trigger on pull requests.
 A deploy will trigger when commiting to master.
 These default rules can be overridden by the platform team if needed.

 The build must result in a docker-image that can be deployed on the platform.
-This is done through the Jenkinsfile.
+This is done through the **Jenkinsfile**.

 You can check running builds here [https://jenkins.infra.ssbmod.net/job/mod-sirius/](https://jenkins.infra.ssbmod.net/job/mod-sirius/).